 These are the ‘Principles of Outstanding PE’ at Milton Primary Academy.
 They were devised and agreed by the children and staff in September 2021, informed by the way we feel that PE should be taught across the Academy.

-Principle 1: Children are excited and enthusiastic about PE, as they are taught to know more, remember more, and their physical competencies improve.
+Principle 1: Children are excited and enthusiastic about PE, as they are taught to know more and remember more.